 The lesson is this: Customer satisfaction is not all about the product.
 Indeed, it’s so much more, like personal service, instructions, and oodles of information along the way.
 Retailers and B2B organizations alike frequently fall short of appreciating that customers move in and out of the always-open online marketplace, as they do a traditional outlet.
 They scan reviews, chat with support agents, ask influencers for advice, browse landing pages from “About Us” to “Testimonials” to relevant blogs, and much more.
 The customer journey is seldom a beeline for the shopping cart.

-Sticking one’s head in the ground ostrich style isn’t much of a strategy in the topsy-turvy world of dog eat dog.
+Sticking one’s head in the ground ostrich style isn’t much of a strategy in a highly competitive marketplace..
 When it comes to selecting from the different types of feedback surveys, a narrow attitude will almost certainly kill the sale.
 One disastrous touchpoint in an otherwise smooth buying process can swing even loyal customers to try other brands.
 When frustration, anger, confusion, or apathy pop up in the CX mix, all the old rules don’t apply any longer.
 Here’s the thing: All you want out of CX is customer satisfaction.
 What you don’t want on your agenda are challenging obstacles, traps, and threats that upend your efforts at every turn.